jundalisay/mahablist/content/en/history/jagor/ph/chapter-23.md

 Good pit-coal gives 6,000 cal.
 The first coal pits in Cebú were excavated in the Massánga valley.

 But the works were discontinued in 1859, after considerable ontlay had been made on them.
 Four strata of considerable thickness were subsequently discovered in the valley of Alpacó and in the mountain of Oling, in Naga.

 "The coal of Cebú is acknowledged to be better than that of Australia and Labuan, but has not sufficient heating power to be used, unmixed with other coal, on long sea voyages."

 According to the Catalogue of the Products of the Philippines (Manila, 1866), the coal strata of Cebú have, at many places in the mountain range which runs from north to south across the whole of the island, an average thickness of two miles.

-The coul is of middling quality, and is burnt in the Government steam works after being mixed with Cardiff coal.
+The coal is of middling quality, and is burnt in the Government steam works after being mixed with Cardiff coal.
 The price in Cebú is on the average six dollars per ton.

 <!-- † English Consular Report, 217. -->

 ## Iloilo